 Usually bluish white with black patterns along the spine and forehead.
 They live in the northern tundras and tend to hunt nocturnally.

-A human city to Dhumakot’s northeast where the mountain meets the sea.
-It is the only city with which Aghevorra trades, thus by proxy the only major source of faerstone to the eastern cities.
+A human city to Hermokh’s northeast where the mountain meets the sea.
+It is the only city with which Zerzura trades, thus by proxy the only major source of faerstone to the eastern cities.

 Faerstone or Faeron inscribed with Resonic and reson patterns, which stores complex combinations of runes, chants, songs, prayers, etc. for a wide variety of purposes.